clux/facemaulers/deities/kiaransalee.md

  * How to seed the spell?
 Reskinned Mordenkainen Fortress?
 - Faey/GW: tremmels in the gilgrin forge (via cloud giants?)
  * Plot justification for this?
 Would need lore in Acropolis.
+- Party: If Irae becomes part of her, then she'll be weakened if they take care of Irae's phylactery...

 ### Boss Fight Neverwinter
 How does she get there?